 those desires.
 I have seen Christians "dancing in the Spirit."
 I have also seen Christians dancing in the flesh.
 It wasn't the dancing that was evil or the music they danced to, but the attitude and the motive of their heart!

 VI.
 The "language" of Music: A certain song can be one of praise and joy to one person, while another person sees the same song as an abomination.

 Now, we don't make the people of Mexico learn English before we preach the Gospel to them, do we?
-The only reason that I have ever used contemporary music at all in my ministry is because I believe it is the "language" of the young people.
-After I have received piles of letters saying things like, "I never would have listened to what you had to say, unless I had first been attracted to the music!" - I am convinced that the only way to reach those who love music is in their own language!
+The only reason that I have ever used contemporary music at all in my ministry is that I believe it is the "language" of the young people.
+After I have received piles of letters saying things like, "I would never have listened to what you had to say unless I had first been attracted to the music!" - I am convinced that the only way to reach those who love music is in their own language!

 Have you ever heard the stories of how John and Charles Wesley took many of the popular "drinking songs" of their day and put Christian lyrics to them?
 And it didn't matter how much success they had in reaching sinners using these tunes - most of the people in the church absolutely deplored their methods!

 And then the Salvation Army came along, and had the nerve to put hymns to marching music - and then proceeded to play and sing these "lewd songs" (as the traditional church of their day called them) out in the streets on Sundays!
 They even followed in the Wesley brothers' footsteps, taking tunes from the drunk-filled taverns, and "converting" them into worshipful choruses, or ringing appeals for people to surrender their lives to Christ!
 And never have there been so many "common people" converted in England than through the unorthodox efforts of those early "Salvation Soldiers."

 Oh, how harmless those melodies would sound now to our grandparents' ears.
 But their grandparents thought that the devil himself was on the loose with music-demons!